 2. We can do things with intention.

-There is more time to be at home with family and some things are starting to open up.
-We can pick and choose and plan accordingly.
+There is more time to be at home with family and with things starting to open up we can pick and choose what we are comfortable doing and plan accordingly.
 And because we aren’t rushing around trying to do all the things, the events we can do will feel special.

 3. We can improvise.

-Maybe you can’t go to the movies, or go see The Nutcracker, but there are great things to watch right from the comfort of your own home like Lifetime holiday movies.
-I don’t know about you, but snuggling at home in my pajamas enjoying a festive movie with all our favorite snacks feels just as special as getting dressed up and going out.
+We have all learned that there are great things to watch right from the comfort of our own homes like Lifetime holiday movies.
+I don’t know about you, but snuggling at home in my pajamas enjoying a festive movie with all of my favorite snacks feels just as special as getting dressed up and going out.

 4. We all have a lot to be thankful for this year.

-I think many people have realized just what’s important this year.
-We are thankful for our jobs, homes, and our health more than ever before.
-It’s been a tough year and many of us are still struggling since we don’t know what’s next and nothing feels normal.
-But playing out old traditions can bring a sense of normalcy and make us all feel better.
+I think many people have realized what’s important over the last few years.
+We are thankful for our jobs, our homes, and most importantly our health.
+Engaging in old traditions can bring a sense of normalcy and make us all feel better.
 Even if it’s just making your grandmother’s eggnog recipe.

 5. We can put more energy into projects we’ve wanted to tackle.